The following article is an excerpt from "A Book of Bible Study"

 There will be things that happen in our lives that we cannot face in our own strength, because our own strength is wholly inadequate for such overwhelming circumstances.
 In these times we are instructed to cast all our cares upon the Lord, because He cares for us (1 Peter 5:7).

 We are to set our hope of deliverance upon the Lord our God, and we are not to rely upon ourselves, or our own strengths and resources.
-We are to anchor our hearts on the steadfast certainty of every promise for believers as set forth in God’s word.
-Just as God delivered Paul from trouble that was far beyond his ability to endure (2 Corinthians 1:8-11), so we also are to look to God for His help and His deliverance from the overwhelming troubles that we are facing.
+We are to anchor our hearts on the steadfast certainty of every promise of God given to us in His word.
+Just as God delivered Paul from trouble that was far beyond his ability to endure (2 Corinthians 1:8-11), so we also are to look to Him for His help and His deliverance from the overwhelming troubles that we are facing.

 When we read accounts of God’s deliverance of His people as recorded in the Scriptures, let us once again recall what Paul taught in the book of Romans: “For whatever was written in earlier times was written for our instruction, so that through perseverance and the encouragement of the Scriptures we might have hope.”
 (Romans 15:4).
 All these accounts of God’s deliverance in the Scriptures are recorded for the benefit and encouragement of all of us as God’s people.